Intelligence-led economic crime & security solutions

 Intelligence built for the specific problem — not adapted from somewhere else.

-Not general-purpose AI adapted to financial crime, but detection capability built from the ground up around financial crime, commodity trading TBML typologies, sanctions evasion networks, market abuse in derivatives, and bribery through third-party supply chains.
-The compliance intelligence should already be in the platform — not configured from scratch at the client's expense over 18 months.
+Optimised AI adapted to your needs and context, co-created, building capability built from the ground up around risk and intelligence typologies specific to your business and operating model, covering transaction data, customer networks, ownership models and third-party supply chains.
+Internal and external compliance intelligence should be connected within the platform — not configured from scratch at the client's expense over 18 months.

 REGULATORY DEFENSIBILITY BY ARCHITECTURE